IWSLT/IWSLT.github.io/_pages/lectures.md

 Zoom links are distributed through the [SIGSLT google group](https://groups.google.com/g/sigslt){:target="_blank"}.

+## Learning shared representations for translation in low-resource conditions
+Danni Liu, PhD student at Karlsruhe Institute of Technology in Germany.

+**Date:**
+<i class="fas fa-calendar-day"></i> Wed 21 Dec 2022, 08:00 UTC [(5pm JST / 9am CEST / 3am EST / 12am PST)](https://www.timeanddate.com/worldclock/converter.html?iso=20221221T080000&p1=1440&p2=248&p3=5805&p4=224&p5=179)

+**Recording:**
+<i class="fas fa-video"></i> Watch on [YouTube](https://youtu.be/CMMv19ch9P0){:target="_blank"}

+**Abstract:**
+Speech translation (ST) approaches generally fall under the cascaded or end-to-end regime.
+While each regime has its own pros and cons, a common challenge to both is low-resource conditions.
+In the first part of the presentation, we focus on the machine translation (MT) component of cascaded systems.
+While MT data is often more abundant than direct ST data, low-resource conditions still occur especially when scaling up language coverage.
+In this context, we present our efforts in encouraging language-independent representations to improve zero-shot translation performance.
+In the second part, we focus on the data scarcity challenge in end-to-end ST systems.
+We aim to utilize the often-more-abundant text-to-text machine translation data to improve end-to-end ST performance.
+By a unified encoder for speech and text, we enforce similarity of the encoded speech and text, and analyze its impact on ST quality in low-resource conditions.

+**Bio:**
+Danni Liu is a PhD student at Karlsruhe Institute of Technology in Germany.
+She mainly works on multilingual machine translation.
+A main question she is interested in is how to learn common representations across different languages or modalities.

 ## Controllable and Explainable End-to-End Speech Translation
 Shinji Watanabe, Associate Professor at Carnegie Mellon University.